michaelJustin/dj/README.md

 You can find this project at https://github.com/michaelJustin/daraja-framework

+## Documentation

 ### Getting Started PDF

-A Getting Started document (PDF) is available at https://darajaframework.com/docs/1.1/DarajaFrameworkGettingStarted.pdf
+A Getting Started document (PDF) is available at https://www.darajaframework.com/docs/1.1/DarajaFrameworkGettingStarted.pdf

+### Project home page

+Visit https://www.darajaframework.com/ for more information about the Daraja Framework project.